enthought/mayavi/docs/source/mayavi/advanced_use.rst

 .. topic:: Section summary

-    This section give details on the working principles Mayavi.
+    This section gives details on the working principles of Mayavi.
 Read it to gain a better understanding, in order to use Mayavi's full power.

     * First we describe the organisation of the pipeline that defines a